-18The order of the norms questions is randomized at the individual level and it is kept the same across the different elicitation screen.
+&lt;sup>18The order of the norms questions is randomized at the individual level and it is kept the same across the different elicitation screen.
 That is if a participant sees the questions in the order meritocratic, libertarian, egalitarian in the screen about the moral norms, this order is preserved in the following screens as well.

-Part 3.3 You will now have to judge whether the behavior described in some statements is socially appropriate .
+You will now have to judge whether the behavior described in some statements is socially appropriate.

 Those statements are the same you read in the previous webpage.

 Socially appropriate behavior refers to an action that is "correct", "fair", or "ethical" according to most participants.

+Bonus

-Bonus If the computer selects one question from Part 3.3 for payment, We will check how participants that split the common account judged the social appropriateness of the behavior described in the question.
-You will win an additional £1 if your judgment coincides with the most common judgment.
-For example, you will see a question like this: 1) How do you judge the following behavior?
-"I split the common account giving to each participant the monetary contribution he/she produced in Session 1."
-Very socially inappropriate Somewhat socially inappropriate Somewhat socially appropriate Very socially appropriate You will win a £1 bonus if you pick the answer that is selected with the highest frequency by the other participants.
-Please answer the questions on the next webpage.
+If the computer selects one question from Part 3.3 for payment,

+- We will check how participants that split the common account judged the social appropriateness of the behavior described in the question. - You will win an additional £1 if your judgment coincides with the most common judgment.

+For example, you will see a question like this:

+- 1) How do you judge the following behavior? - "I split the common account giving to each participant the monetary contribution he/she produced in Session 1." - O Very socially inappropriate - $\bigcirc \ \, {\sf Somewhat \ socially \ inappropriate}$ - O Somewhat socially appropriate - O Very socially appropriate

+You will win a £1 bonus if you pick the answer that is selected with the highest frequency by the other participants.